tektechnologies/Instructor-Prep/201/class-14.md

 ## Projects

 - time to think about what we are going to build.
-- Talk to pyschological safety.
+- Talk to psychological safety.

 ## Psychological Safety  (1 hour)